Smoking and your unborn baby

 Nicotine replacement therapy (NRT)

 NRT contains only nicotine and none of the damaging chemicals found in cigarettes, so it is a much better option than continuing to smoke.
-It helps you by giving you nicotine when you would have had a cigarette.
-NRT is available as:
+It helps you by giving you the nicotine you would have had from a cigarette.